-Assam: 3 arrested in Royal Bengal Tiger killing in Golaghat
+Assam: 3 Arrested in Royal Bengal Tiger killing in Golaghat

-Guwahati: Assam police on Friday arrested three individuals in connection with the brutal killing of a Royal Bengal Tiger in Dusutimukh village, Golaghat district, on Thursday.
+Guwahati: Assam police have arrested three individuals in connection with the brutal killing of a Royal Bengal Tiger in Dusutimukh village, Golaghat district, on Thursday.

-According to police, the arrested individuals, identified as Trinay Mili, Panika Mili, and Dhurba Mili, are currently being interrogated at Dergaon Police Station as the investigation continues into the shocking incident.
+The arrested, identified as Trinay Mili, Panika Mili, and Dhurba Mili, are currently being interrogated at Dergaon Police Station as the investigation continues into the shocking incident.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

+Assam Forest Department officials confirmed the recovery of the tiger’s carcass later in the day, noting that several body parts, including its skin, teeth, ears, and legs, had been removed.

-Local sources stated that, the tiger had been roaming the village area for about a month, causing panic.
+According to local sources, the tiger had been roaming the village area for about a month, causing panic.
 Villagers claimed the tiger had recently killed a man named Gopinath Mili and attacked livestock.

-Sources asserted that on Thursday, a large group of villagers, armed with machetes, spears, and iron rods, reportedly surrounded the tiger in a paddy field where they discovered it hiding.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!